ashemery/ashemery/README.md

 ### Hi there 👋
+My name is Ali Hadi and I work as a Security Researcher interested in DFIR, Malware, and Offsec.
+I'm also an author and speaker.

 <!--
 **ashemery/ashemery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.